DenisGorbachev/playbook-of-programming/README.md

 1. Loop while you don't have enough users:
   1. Find a person who might be interested in using the program.
+  1. Loop until the person accepts or rejects:
+    1. Write a message:
-  1. Ask the person: "I'm developing a program to do X. Do you want to try it as soon as it's available?".
+      1. First message: "I'm developing a program to do X. Do you want to try it as soon as it's available?".
-  1. Loop until the person accepts or rejects (continue asking if he doesn't reply or replies inconclusively).
-    1. If the person doesn't respond, rewrite the message in a different way & send it again.
+      1. Second & other messages: rewrite the first message in a different way (for example: list incentives).
+        1. Note: if the person doesn't reply or replies inconclusively, continue asking.
+    1. Send the message to the person.
+    1. Set timeout to 1 day.

 ## Get use cases